aanton660/Dark-Souls-3-PvP-Watchdog/README.md

 ## Archive of v1.0.1 as the original has been deleted

-Note: this is one subversion shy of the latest (1.0.11).
-The changelog for 1.0.11 (fixes NOT included in this version) are:
+Note: this is one subversion shy of the last release (1.0.11).
+The changelog for 1.0.11 (fixes NOT included in this version):

 1.0.11
-    Fixed crash when kicking detected cheaters
+ * Fixed crash when kicking detected cheaters
-    Increased engine memory allocation limits (Some rare crashes were occuring due to dantelion running out of memory) Added experimental summon scaling glitch detection (This should flag any phantoms that are not correctly scaled) Fixed crash due to soul whisps spam
+ *  Increased engine memory allocation limits (Some rare crashes were occuring due to dantelion running out of memory)
+ *  Added experimental summon scaling glitch detection (This should flag any phantoms that are not correctly scaled)
+ *  Fixed crash due to soul whisps spam
-    Updated version check to allow JP version exe Added more explanatory logging
+ *  Updated version check to allow JP version exe
+ *  Added more explanatory logging

 ## About